smrksn/Project-RED/README.md

 ...
 Ramya's part

 ## Simulation Tool
-The 'Simulation Tool' serves as the tool for assessing the response of nine structural archetypes to seismic events.
-Upon running the **MASTERCODE.py** script, this tool provides a user-friendly interface to streamline the analysis process.
+The 'Simulation Tool' assesses the response of nine structural archetypes to seismic events.
+Running the **MASTERCODE.py** script activates this user-friendly interface, streamlining the analysis process.

 ### Repository Contents
 - **py files**: In addition to the MASTERCODE.py, this repository contains essential Python files that provide the necessary functions for the analysis.